nollenr/AWS-Terraform-CRDB-Module/README.md

 - [Running the Terraform Script](#running-the-terraform-script)
 - [Connecting to the Cluster](#connecting-to-the-cockroach-cluster-from-the-app-instance)

+## What does this Terraform Create?
+This HCL is intended to quickly create a single or multi-node (in multiples of 3) cockroach cluster in a single region in AWS.
+It is also used by the Multi-Region HCL as a module.

 ## Latest Changes
 * 2025 09 08:  Install and configure HAProxy on the App Node rather than on a dedicated HAProxy node.
 By setting the variable `install_haproxy_on_app` to yes, HAProxy will be downloaded and installed on the App Node.
 The CRDB function on the App Node will be configured to connect through the HAProxy running on the App Node.
 * 2025 08 27:  Add unencrypted PKCS#8 DER-encoded version of the client private key